Activities at Siding Spring Observatory

-There are, however, a range of activities for visitors to the observatory, including:
+There is a range of activities for visitors to the observatory, including:

 - A visitor centre with informative and educational displays about telescopes and astronomy.

-- Access to the viewing gallery of the Anglo-Australian Telescope, which is run by the Australian Astronomical Observatory (AAO)
+- Access to the viewing gallery of the Australian Astronomical Observatory's (AAO) Anglo-Australian Telescope.

 - Spectacular views of the Warrumbungle National Park

-- School holiday activities, including talks by local astronomers and guided walking tours of the observatory, are held at the observatory.
+- School holiday activities, including guided walking tours of the observatory and talks by astronomers and scientists.

-- Tours for groups of all ages available can be organised on request.
+- Tours for groups of all ages can be organised on request.
 Please contact the visitor centre in advance for pricing and availability.
-A minimum group size of 15 applies for all tours.